Urban Outfitters: Criticism

 Urban Outfitters' products have also been the subject of multiple complaints and criticism, largely from religious, ethical, and ethnic pressure groups including a local chapter of the NAACP, Anti-Defamation League and Navajo Nation for some of their products.

-In January 2007, URBN stopped selling keffiyehs after Jewish blogging site Jewschool called out the company for describing the item as an “anti-war woven scarf".
+In January 2007, Urban Outfitters stopped selling keffiyehs after Jewish blogging site Jewschool called out the company for describing the item as an "anti-war woven scarf".

 Labor practices

-On November 27, 2009, URBN drew the attention of the Swedish press for denying collective bargaining rights to employees at their Stockholm store by making all 38 workers redundant and re-hiring them through employment agency Academic Work.
+On November 27, 2009, Urban Outfitters drew the attention of the Swedish press for denying collective bargaining rights to employees at their Stockholm store by making all 38 workers redundant and re-hiring them through employment agency Academic Work.
 In response to the move, ombudsman Jimmy Ekman called for tougher laws to prevent other firms denying collective bargaining rights in this way.

 In 2019, a former executive of Chinese descent with 40 years at the company sued it for ethnic and age-based discrimination.

-In 2021, the company only received a score of 11-20% in the Fashion Transparency Index.
+In 2021, the company only received a score of 11–20% in the Fashion Transparency Index.
 There is also no evidence of Urban Outfitters ensuring the paying of living wages to their employees.